PuneetKhamborkar/cluelesstechnicalwriter/README.md

-# clueless technical writer
+# Clueless Technical Writer
-www.cluelesstechnicalwriter.com is a website for beginner technical writers, helping them navigate through the world of information development.
+CTW [www.cluelesstechnicalwriter.com] is a website for beginner technical writers, helping them navigate through the world of information development.